grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/_index.md

 ## Condition operator

-There are several condition operators available:
+There are several condition operators available.

-- **and**: Two conditions before and after it must be true for the overall condition to be true.
+- **and**: Two conditions before and after must be true for the overall condition to be true.
-- **or**: If one of conditions before and after it is true, the overall condition is true.
+- **or**: If one of conditions before and after are true, the overall condition is true.
 - **logic-or**: If the condition before logic-or is true, the overall condition is immediately true, without evaluating subsequent conditions.

-Here are some example of operators:
+Here are some examples of operators.

-- `TRUE and TRUE or FALSE and FALSE` will evaluate to `FALSE` because last two conditions return `FALSE`.
+- `TRUE and TRUE or FALSE and FALSE` evaluate to `FALSE`, because last two conditions return `FALSE`.
-- `TRUE and TRUE logic-or FALSE and FALSE` will evaluate to `TRUE` because preceding condition return `TRUE`.
+- `TRUE and TRUE logic-or FALSE and FALSE` evaluate to `TRUE`, because the preceding condition returns `TRUE`.
 ## Evaluation example

 Keep in mind: